jkohlin/wordpress-basics/personal-portfolio-0-intro.md

 1. **Theme setup** - Creating the required files for theme activation.
 2. **Structure & content** - Preparing Wordpress backend for our content.
 3. **Templates** - Presenting our content to the frontend.
-4. **Style and scriptsp** - Giving life and color to the frontend website.
+4. **Style and scripts** - Giving life and color to the frontend website.

 ### Slack channel
 You can connect to our Slack channel if using your @ju.se email address. https://frkst.slack.com/messages/G6U1QN5GT